Samk13/snippetshub/docs/README.md

 - title: if you get stuck
   details: you can write about it here and how you solve it
 - title: usful information for everyone
-  details: no matter what is your level, you will find somthing usful for you here
+  details: no matter what is your level, you will find somthing usful for you here.
 - title: Save time
   details: by contributing what you ve been stuck on and how you solve it your future self will thank you to save your time as much as other will do
 footer: Made by Sam Arbid with ❤️